supercontainers/canopie-hpc/docs/cfp.md

 ### Workshop format

 We worked continuously to improve the CANOPIE-HPC program based on feedback from the community.
-We have made adjustments to the format for SC24 to include more dynamic and engaging content, in addition to the traditional full paper presentations.
+We have made adjustments to the format for SC25 to include more dynamic and engaging content, in addition to the traditional full paper presentations.
 The content of technical sessions will be driven by the mix of accepted submissions curated by the program chairs.
 We will offer two submission
 tracks: one for full paper submissions, and one for lightning talks.
-Differently from the previous edition, CANOPIE-HPC SC24 is going to be a full day workshop.
+Like the previous edition, CANOPIE-HPC SC25 is going to be a full day workshop.

-Full paper submissions will receive at least 3 peer reviews in the SC24 submission system on the basis of scientific validity, impact to the field, reproducibility, and opportunity for interactive discussion at the workshop.
+Full paper submissions will receive at least 3 peer reviews in the SC25 submission system on the basis of scientific validity, impact to the field, reproducibility, and opportunity for interactive discussion at the workshop.
 The program committee will discuss the submissions and their reviews over a conference call moderated by the program chairs; final proceedings will be selected by majority vote of the committee.
-As in all previous years, accepted submissions will be published by the IEEE Computer Society for inclusion in the IEEE Digital Library.
+As in all previous years, accepted paper submissions will be published by the SC proceedings publisher, which for SC25 is ACM.
 Artifacts for reproducibility (digital archives of code, README instructions, images, etc.) will be a significant factor in paper acceptance into the workshop.
 Further details are available in the "Submission procedure" section below.